Mezosky/RSMDL/table.md

-# Representational Similarity Measures (RSM)

-This repository centralizes various measures of similarity for representations, specifically tailored for comparing the weights and outputs of deep learning models.
-It provides tools and methods to assess and analyze similarities between different models and layers, aiding in model evaluation and research.

 | Type                                   | Measure                                                         | PT | OT | IS | ILT | TR | AT | Programmed |
 |----------------------------------------|-----------------------------------------------------------------|----|----|----|-----|----|----|------------|